-The Marlins locked up their first championship in their fifth season.
+The Marlins locked up their first championship as a franchise in their fifth season.
 Craig Counsell hit a sacrifice fly in the ninth inning to tie the score, then scored the winning run on Edgar Renteria's 11th-inning walk-off single.

 Oct.
 27, 1991 -- Twins 1, Braves 0 (10)

-It was a pitchers' duel for the ages as the game remained scoreless into extras.
-The Twins' Jack Morris would prevail to earn his fourth win of the postseason.
-Gene Larkin delivered a pinch-hit RBI single to seal the win in the 10th.
+It was a pitchers' duel for the ages as this game remained scoreless into extras.
+In a legendary World Series performance, the Twins' Jack Morris finished a 10-inning shutout to earn his fourth win of the postseason.
+Gene Larkin delivered a pinch-hit RBI single for a walk-off in the bottom of the 10th.